 Going in a sunbed with eyelash extensions will not damage your lashes if you wear protective eyewear.
 These protective goggles won’t allow UV rays to reach your eyes.
 You won’t have to worry about the eyelash glue being damaged by UV lights.

-In the end, eyelash extensions and spray tanning should not be seen as mutually exclusive services.
+In the end, eyelash extensions and tanning should not be seen as mutually exclusive services.
 You can enjoy both and keep your eyelash extensions in place at the same time.

 – Asako 🙂